-What is bauxite and alumina
+What is alumina

-> Various grades of bauxite and alumina include:
+Various grades of alumina include

-> - APYRAL® 40CD (3401) alumina trihydrate
+- APYRAL® 40CD (3401) alumina trihydrate

 - Alumina Tab T64 -14ME Almatis Mtl 621